corsackinarrator/corsackinarrator/README.md

 kaizer n cylvester! ^

-DIAGNOSED ADHD and possible P-DID
+DIAGNOSED ADHD and possible P-DID, i do not want to self diagnose! i refer to them as voices in my head, and i am only on ponytown if i am in a good headspace.
 PLEASE C+H AND INT, THATS OUR COMF

 # INTERESTS: